Asana/SimianArmy/README.md

 [Swabbie]: https://github.com/spinnaker/swabbie
 [Spinnaker]: https://www.spinnaker.io/

+### REASON FOR FORKING (ASANA)
+The original project is no longer maintained, and therefore not accepting patches.
+As of May 1st, 2021, Bintray/Jcenter repositories will no longer resolve artifacts.
+The build.gradle in the original project used jcenter to get the netflix-oss gradle plugin.
+This fork replaces that with mavenCentral, which now contains the needed artifact.

 ### DESCRIPTION

 The Simian Army is a suite of tools for keeping your cloud operating in top